d112358/idlmav/README.md

 * Inherited from `torch.compile`
   - In models parsed with `torch.compile`, classes are flattened into functions and learnable parameters are passed as additional inputs
 * Inherited from ipywidgets:
-  - Interactive widget requires a running kernel to dynamically create DOM elements
+  - Interactive widgets require a running kernel to dynamically create DOM elements
 * Inherited from plotly
-  - Portable figure can only support a horizontal slider
+  - Portable figures can only support a horizontal slider
-  - On portable figure, overview panel synchronizas only to slider, not to Plotly pan & zoom controls
+  - On portable figures, overview panels synchronize only to the slider, not to Plotly built-in pan & zoom controls
 * Environment-specific limitations
-  - Kaggle currently (Dec 2024) seems to have trouble displaying `go.FigureWidget`, so only the portable figure is available there
+  - Kaggle recently (Dec 2024) seemed to have trouble displaying `go.FigureWidget`, so only the portable figure is available there

 # Planned updates
 * Make the primary direction (down/right/up/left) configurable